CountyEthics

 Crag Considerations

-• Queens Crag's NW aspect receives virtually no direct sun, meaning drying relies almost entirely on wind and ambient temperature — both of which have been modest recently.
+• Queens Crag's NW aspect at 300m means it receives virtually no direct sun, so drying relies almost entirely on wind and ambient temperature — both of which have been modest recently.

 Warnings 3